Walter White (Breaking Bad): Cultural impact and legacy

 Cranston reprised his role in a commercial for Esurance which aired during Super Bowl XLIX, one week before the premiere of Better Call Saul.
 In December 2016, Bryan cameoed as Walter in an episode of Saturday Night Live in the cold open.
 The skit had Walter on a CNN broadcast where he is the front runner for Donald Trump's cabinet nominee for the Drug Enforcement Administration.
 In 2023, Cranston again reprised his role in an advertisement for the snack brand PopCorners during Super Bowl LVII.
 In the Spanish-language remake of Breaking Bad, titled Metástasis, his character is renamed Walter Blanco (blanco being the Spanish translation of white) and is portrayed by Diego Trujillo.
 In 2024, he also appears in an anti-littering advertisement.

 Bronze statues of Walter and Jesse were commissioned and donated by Gilligan and Sony Pictures Television to Albuquerque in July 2022.
 They are housed in the Albuquerque Convention Center.
 They were made by the sculptor Trevor Grove.

 A Breaking Bad fan group placed a paid obituary for Walter in the Albuquerque Journal on October 4, 2013.
 On October 19, 2013, the actor Jackamoe Buzzell organized a mock funeral procession (including a hearse and a replica of Walter's meth lab RV) and service for the character was held at Albuquerque's Sunset Memorial Park cemetery.
 A headstone was placed with a photo of Cranston as Walter, located on an outside wall in Los Ranchos de Albuquerque, New Mexico.
 While some residents were unhappy with the makeshift grave-site for closure with the show, tickets for the event raised over $30,000 for a local charity called Albuquerque Healthcare for the Homeless.

 In 2021, a new species of stygobiotic freshwater snail in the genus Spiralix was described from eastern Spain, and was named Spiralix heisenbergi after Walter and his alias.

+In March 2025, a 22-year-old chemistry major and fan of the series who was allegedly inspired by Walter White's character was arrested and charged with drug manufacturing by law enforcement in Italy.
+It was said that he was found with a meth manufacturing setup similar to the one seen in the series.
+Other substances found in his possession included MDMA, DMT and LSD.